LoveDoLove-Forked-Projects/MineColab_Improved/README.md

 # :hear_no_evil:  First of all, what is Mine Colab [Improved]?

-Mine Colab [Improved] is an alternative [Minecolab project](https://github.com/thecoder-001/MineColab) that helps to build a Minecraft server on your own Gdrive.
+Mine Colab [Improved] is an alternative [Minecolab project](https://github.com/thecoder-001/MineColab) that helps to build a Minecraft server on your own [Google Drive](https://workspace.google.com/intl/es/products/drive).
 It is easier to use and more flexible to edit.
-This project is suited for mainly [google colab](https://colab.research.google.com) (a free service based on [jupyter notebook](https://jupyter.org/) and [ubuntu](https://ubuntu.com) os), though this can be applied on other projects like [jupyter lab](https://jupyter.org/try-jupyter/lab/), [deepnote](https://deepnote.com/), etc. This project followed the [GNU License](https://github.com/N-aksif-N/Minecolab/blob/master/LICENSE).
-Before looking closer, please make sure to see [the original](https://github.com/thecoder-001/MineColab)
+This project is suited mainly for [Google Colab](https://colab.research.google.com), a paid service of Google with free plans based on [Jupyter Notebook](https://jupyter.org/) and [Ubuntu](https://ubuntu.com) OS.
+Anyway, this notebook can be used on other projects like [Jupyter Lab](https://jupyter.org/try-jupyter/lab/), [Deepnote](https://deepnote.com/), etc... taking into account it may require some modifications depending on the service.
+This project follows the [GNU License](https://github.com/N-aksif-N/Minecolab/blob/master/LICENSE).
+Before looking closer to it, please make sure to take a look into [the original project by thecoder-001](https://github.com/thecoder-001/MineColab)

 # :moneybag:  Can Minecolab server online 24/7?

 Of course, it's possible but with a little hard work.
+Google Colab is a free service and it is not suited for 24/7, but 12 hours online so in the case you want your server to be accesible 24/7 you could use [Deepnote](https://deepnote.com/) instead.
+> [!WARNING]
+> Take into account that when using **Deepnote** some modifications to the internal code of the notebook might be required.

-Google Colab is a free service and it is not suited for 24/7 online so you can use [deepnote](https://deepnote.com/) instead.
-Or if you still want to use google collab you may need some tricks or friends to make the web online and accept the captcha manually.
+If you still want to use Google Colab take into account that your server uptime will depend on Google Colab's actual usage of their servers and you may need to use some tricks that we will not provide (sorry) or friends to make the web online and accept the captcha manually.
+> [!TIP]
+> We suggest to take into account that your server will elap around 10 hours.
+Being in that case sure that your server will not be forced stopped by Google Colab unless they require your resources for a paid or uncommon user.

 # :page_with_curl: Instructions
-- Open the notebook in Google Colab.
+1. Open the notebook in Google Colab.
-- RUN THE SET-UP CELL (important)
+2. Run the SET-UP CELL (important)
-- Read through the notebook, most of the code is self-explanatory.
+3. Read through the notebook, most of the cells are self-explanatory with easy-reading and for-all markdown (information of what the cells do).
 Run the cells that are useful for your use case.
+> [!IMPORTANT]
+> Remember that you can take a look to our [whole wiki](https://minecolabimproved-wiki-gg.translate.goog/es/?_x_tr_sl=es&_x_tr_tl=en&_x_tr_hl=es&_x_tr_pto=wapp) in the case you need some information or just want to be updated of what does each section of the notebook.

-**Create Minecraft server**
+**Create your own Minecraft server**
 > [!TIP]
 > Use a TPU runtime if possible and select the best [Tunneling Service](https://minecolabimproved-wiki-gg.translate.goog/es/wiki/Servicios_de_Tunneling?_x_tr_sl=es&_x_tr_tl=en&_x_tr_hl=es&_x_tr_pto=wapp) that fits with you to have the best performance.
 1. Run the cell that creates the Minecraft server.
-2. After that, you have five options.
-You can either use Ngrok, PlayIt, or Cloudflare's Argo.
-Ngrok, Localtonet is easy to set up and doesn't require anything to be installed by the clients but it can often be quite unreliable.
-Argo doesn't have such limitations but requires a bit more work.
-Playit, Zrok may get bugged at this point but it is more reliable and does not require any hard work.
+[More info here](https://minecolabimproved-wiki-gg.translate.goog/es/wiki/Celda_Starting?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=es&_x_tr_pto=wapp).
+2. After that, select your prefered tunneling service, complete it's steps and connect to your server!
+[Take a look to the wiki](https://minecolabimproved-wiki-gg.translate.goog/es/wiki/Servicios_de_Tunneling?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=es&_x_tr_pto=wapp&_x_tr_hist=true#Ngrok-0) to know how to use each one or continue to the next section.

 - **[Ngrok](https://ngrok.com)**
   1. Follow the prompts.